scottish-government-design-system/designsystem.gov.scot/components/cookie-notice/index.md

 ## Why we use this component

-The cookie notification component helps a website or service to comply with data protection legislation including:
+The cookie notice component helps a website or service to comply with data protection legislation including:

 * Privacy and Electronic Communications Regulations (PECR)
 * General Data Protection Regulation (GDPR)